PASTAplus/PEP/peps/pep-20.md

 ## Open issue(s) <a id="open-issues"></a> [^](#top)

 1. The REST API endpoint addition will be addressed first, followed by the EML `<additionalMetadata>` section at some point in the future.
+2. Thumbnail uploads will not be supported through the EDI Data Portal desktop upload feature.

 ## References <a id="references"></a> [^](#top)